compsult/MenuOptions/README.md

 *   since the dropdowns uses similar logic to menus, it has a basic menu system thrown in.
 *   source data can be dynamically reloaded (no destroy-create required)
 *   is flexible, configurable and stays in the viewport
+*   has a rocker control, convenient for binary choices (true/false, yes/no, etc)

 [(See full documentation)](http://menuoptions.readthedocs.org/en/latest/)